A framework for probabilistic prediction of remaining useful life in structural materials: Uncertainty quantification framework

 \subsection{Sensitivity analysis}

-The second stage of our uncertainty quantification framework conducts a rigorous global sensitivity analysis, aiming to discern the primary sources of output variability introduced by the input parameters.
-In the presence of a substantial number of potential input parameters, sensitivity analysis acts as a crucial tool in pinpointing which parameters require a more careful consideration and which ones can be reasonably neglected in the subsequent probabilistic process \citep{Zentuti2017}.
+The second stage of our uncertainty quantification framework conducts a rigorous global sensitivity analysis, aiming to discern the primary sources of output variability introduced by the input parameters into parametric predictive models of the form $y = f(\bm{x})$.
+In the presence of a substantial number of potential input parameters, sensitivity analysis acts as a crucial tool in pinpointing which parameters require a more careful consideration and which ones can be reasonably neglected in the subsequent process \citep{Zentuti2017}.

+Unlike classical sensitivity analysis (based on partial derivatives of the response with respect to the inputs), which provides only local information, in global sensitivity analysis it is possible to map the dependence of the model's response with respect to variations of the parameters in value ranges.
+This is a probabilistic approach, where a randomized version of the parametric model, denoted by $Y = f(\bm{X})$, is considered.
+Here $\bm{X}$ is a random vector that stores random variables corresponding to stochastic versions of the parametric model input parameters, while Y is a random variable that represents the possible variations in the quantity of interest (QoI), a.k.a. model output.

+In this global sensitivity analysis setting, a variance decomposition technique is used to address the dependence of the response with respect to the model's inputs, individually or jointly.
 This is accomplished by calculating sensitivity indices, quantities that capture the contribution of each input parameter's variability towards the overall output variability.
 The choice of sensitivity indices for this work lies in Sobol indices, well-regarded for their effectiveness in such tasks \citep{Sudret2008}.

 Sobol' sensitivity indices can be expressed as